×

 How to Measure Brand Awareness - filter settings in Social Inbox

-The Social Inbox also lets you filter comments by sentiment
+How to measure brand awareness – the Social Inbox also lets you filter comments by sentiment

-1. Profile impressions.
 It’s one thing to track your content impressions and reach – which, of course, clearly show you how much people see your brand content.
 But for brand awareness on social media specifically, tracking page or profile impressions is also important – as it shows you how many people actually go to your profile or page to see what you’re about (and perhaps watch more of your content or go straight to your website.)

 It’s a little bit like your branded search volume – which is the number of times people search for your brand name online – but for social media.
 The difference is that people might view your page or profile from social media search or they can also come across your content, or even come from a link on your website or another place online.